Amounx/SinCraft/README.md

 #This repo is no longer being updated.
 All pull requests and issues will be ignored.
 #Long Live Minecraft Classic!

-About MCForge Classic
+About SinCraft Classic
 ---------------------

-MCForge classic is a classic Minecraft server software based on MCLawl.
+SinCraft classic is a classic Minecraft server software based on MCLawl.
 It has been released under an open-source license to allow the community to help us develop it further.

-The official website for MCForge is [mcforge.net][2]
+The official website for SinCraft is [mcforge.net][2]

 Copyright/License
 -----------------